 Sarah Hockensmith leads a very active lifestyle, but will always find time to slow down to watch the birds sing.
 After working for the US Forest Service, US Fish and Wildlife Service, and various governmental agencies in the natural sciences, Sarah decided to settle down her migration and is a full time naturalist for the Tahoe Institute for Natural Science.
 With a smile on her face and her binoculars in hand, she leads folks on wildflower and bird tours throughout the Tahoe Basin and Sierra Nevadas.

 Oliver James fell in love with birds and the Mono Basin at a young age.
 He first arrived at Mono Lake as a participant in the fifth annual Chautauqua in 2006.
 In 2008 he joined a study of breeding Tachycineta swallows in Lee Vining Canyon and in 2011 was the Mono Lake Committee's Birding Intern.
-Oliver has sought birds and other creatures from Alaska to Peru but currently resides in Bozeman, MT, where he is working on a forthcoming Field Guide to the Birds of Berkeley.
+Oliver has sought birds and other creatures from Alaska to Peru but currently resides in Oakland, CA. He is the author-illustrator of Birds of Berkeley published in 2018 from Heyday Press.

 Maya Khosla has written “Web of Water: Life in Redwood Creek” (non-fiction) and “Keel Bone” (poems), essays including “Tapping the Fire, Turning the Steam: Securing the Future with Geothermal Energy” and “Notes from the Field.”
 Awards from Save Our Seas Foundation have supported her writing about climate change and other impacts on sea turtles.
 She has won awards from Bear Star Press, Flyway Journal, and Poets and Writers.
 Her screenwriting efforts include narratives for Shifting Undercurrents and Village of Dust, City of Water, award-winning documentary films.
 She is currently working on a film about post-fire habitats in the Sierra Nevada and Cascades Mountains entitled “Searching for Gold Spot: The Wild after Wildfire,” with support from the Audubon Society, Patagonia, Fund for Wild Nature and Environment Now.
 “Fire Works,” a short excerpt and trailer of the film project, can be found at https://conbio.org/publications/scb-news-blog/fire-works